sistemas-digitais/adder-4bit/README.md

 not used because it is A vendor specific extension from Synopsys or Mentor Graphics.
 We tried to abide to the standard whenever possible.

+## Testbench
+The testbench provided does not use **assert** or any other form of feedback to the user.
+Hence, this testbench should be used with a simulator that provides some visual feedback in order to check the results.